 Now let’s understand what TOGAF has to offer.
 TOGAF essentially provides guidance for going about enterprise architecture.
 To start it recommends a methodology for doing enterprise architecture called ADM (Architecture Development Method).
 It then goes on describe typical deliverables produced throughout the ADM (Content Framework), how to logically organize them (Enterprise Continuum) and store them (Architecture Repository).
 For enterprise starting fresh there is guidance on creating architecture capability and how to adopt / adapt ADM for a given organization.
 TOGAF aims at being comprehensive, and often gets cited as being bloated (or impractical as critics call it).
 This is true to large extent.
 I haven’t come across an organization that follows TOGAF verbatim, at the same time it’s hard to find an organization EA practice that hasn’t been influenced by TOGAF.
 Hence it helps to look at TOGAF as a reference guide than a prescription.

-Let me answer one last frequently asked question – Is TOGAF dated / dead?
+Let me answer one last frequently asked question before we get into details – Is TOGAF dated / dead?
 After all, version 9.1 was released in December 2011.
-Isn’t that quite long in today’s rapidly changing word?
+Isn’t that quite long in today’s rapidly changing tech world?
 Is TOGAF still relevant?
 Or what’s the use of TOGAF in a digital world?
 As mentioned earlier, TOGAF is not bound to technology advancements such as Cloud, AI or Digital.
 TOGAF framework holds and will work with any underlying technology.
-For instance, when SOA (Service Oriented Architecture) emerged there was no modification done to TOGAF ADM, rather TOGAF provided additional perspectives as to how SOA would map to ADM phases (may be Open Group could have a separate SOA guidance, rather than integrating that guidance in TOGAF publication).
+For instance, when SOA (Service Oriented Architecture) emerged there was no modification done to TOGAF ADM, rather TOGAF provided additional perspectives on how SOA initiatives would map to ADM phases.
 The same applies to other technology initiatives.
-As an EA you should have a handle on market innovations, and how your business could leverage them, but how you go about aligning those two – it stays the same.
+As an EA you should have a handle on technology innovations and how your business could leverage them, but how you go about aligning those two – will stay the same.

 With this background let me provide you with a quick overview of TOGAF components.
 At heart of TOGAF is the ADM method consisting of Phases A-H, along with a preliminary phase and centralized requirements management.